-At Lutheran Church of Reconciliation, music is an integral part of our worship services whether it be in the quiet recording of a spiritual classic at the 7:45 spoken service or through hymns, liturgy, choirs, praise team, handbells and organ selections at our 8:55 and 11:00 services.
-It is one of the ways in which we express our deepest emotions of worship and thanksgivings for God’s wondrous ways.
+At Lutheran Church of Reconciliation, music is an integral part of our worship services expressed through hymns, liturgical settings, choirs, praise teams, handbells and organ selections at our 8:30 a.m. or 11:00 a.m. services.
+Music is one of the ways in which we express our deepest emotions of worship and thanksgivings for God’s wondrous ways.
 When music is combined with ministry it becomes a powerful tool for spiritual growth and meaningful community.
 At LCOR, musicians are not surprised to talk about serving, ministering and being musical vessels of grace to those sitting in the pews.

 Therefore, if you are willing to make new friends, commit to regular rehearsals, sing about the love of God and be willing ministers to those in worship, we invite you to consider joining one or more of our three music ensembles.

 Mark’s passion is to share the Good News of Christ in a variety of worship expressions — music, drama, and visual arts.
 He has had lots of experience doing this throughout his career as pastor of two churches in Minnesota, and most recently, as Music Director of St. Andrew’s On-the-Sound Episcopal Church in Wilmington.